-The research of Colin P. West, M.D., Ph.D., focuses primarily on physician well-being, evidence-based medicine and biostatistics, and medical education.
+Colin P. West, M.D., Ph.D., is a quantitative health sciences researcher whose work focuses primarily on physician well-being, evidence-based medicine and biostatistics, and medical education.

-The work of Dr. West and his team has been published in multiple top-tier journals, including the Journal of the American Medicine Association, Annals of Internal Medicine and Archives of Internal Medicine.
+Results of research conducted by Dr. West and his team have been published in multiple top-tier journals, including the Lancet, the Journal of the American Medical Association, Annals of Internal Medicine, and JAMA Internal Medicine.

-- Mayo Internal Medicine Well-Being Study.
-Dr. West is currently involved in the Mayo Internal Medicine Well-Being Study (Mayo IMWELL Study).
-Initiated in 2003, this prospective longitudinal study looks at quality of life, burnout, empathy and other markers of personal well-being of Mayo internal medicine residents.
+- Mayo Clinic Internal Medicine Well-Being Study.
+Dr. West co-founded the Mayo Clinic Internal Medicine Well-Being Study (Mayo IMWELL Study).
+Initiated in 2003, this prospective longitudinal study examines quality of life, burnout, empathy and other markers of personal well-being of Mayo Clinic internal medicine residents.

 - Medical education.
-Dr. West has developed and evaluated a comprehensive evidence-based medicine curriculum for Mayo Medical School.
-Additionally, he has completed several projects involving internal medicine resident career plans, current education climate and well-being utilizing the national Internal Medicine In-Training Examination.
+Dr. West has developed and evaluated a comprehensive evidence-based medicine curriculum for the Mayo Clinic Alix School of Medicine.
+In addition, he has completed several projects involving internal medicine resident career plans, current education climate and well-being using the national Internal Medicine In-Training Examination.